OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

             # custom allows to control which tls fields that are included
             # in eve-log
             #custom: [subject, issuer, fingerprint, sni, version, not_before, not_after, certificate, chain]
+        - ja3:
+            # custom allows to control which JA3 fields that are included
+            #custom: [hash, str]
         - files:
             force-magic: no   # force logging magic on all logged files
             # force logging of checksums, available hash functions are md5,